avysotskaya/gherkin-lint/README.md

 # Gherkin lint
 Uses [Gherkin](https://github.com/cucumber/gherkin-javascript) to parse feature files and runs linting against the default rules, and the optional rules you specified in your `.gherkin-lintrc` file.

-Original idea come from this project:
+The original idea came from this project:

 https://github.com/vsiakka/gherkin-lint